 - Yes, you can choose to adjust your policy (depending on the policy/insurer you have chosen) or increase/decrease your premiums as you see fit.

 Can I take out cover on behalf of my partner if they work at home?

 - No. You are required to apply for cover individually.
-If your partner is a homemaker, you may be able to apply for cover and include the homemaker option.
+If your partner is stay-at-home, you may be able to apply for cover and include what's known as a homemaker option.
 The insurer will also need to verify their details in order for cover to be put in place.

 Do I need income protection if I already have life insurance?

 - Life and income cover provide protection both offer protection for different reasons and both are worth considering having in place.
 Life cover provides a lump sum benefit in the event you pass away or suffer a terminal illness.
 Income protection provides an ongoing monthly benefit while you are unable to work for an extended period.